unchainedshop/unchained/readme.md

 It's also possible to chain:

 addCartQuotation is called with quotation Y
--> resolves to a Matrix product X with a specific configuration -> specific configuration is handed to vector logic trying to find a distinct concrete product Z -> bundle product Z is resolved
+-> resolves to a configurable product X with a specific configuration -> specific configuration is handed to vector logic trying to find a distinct concrete product Z -> bundle product Z is resolved